-Investments include certificates of deposit with original maturities greater than three months.
+Investments include certificates of deposit with original maturities greater than three months at the date of purchase.
 Investments are reported at fair value as required by generally accepted accounting principles.
 The fair value of an investment is the amount that the Authority could reasonably expect to receive for it in a current sale between a willing buyer and a willing seller, other than in a forced or liquidation sale.
 The District categorizes investments reported at fair value in accordance with the fair value hierarchy established by GASB Statement No. 72, Fair Value Measurement and Application.